Water Main Extension Policy, Procedures and Requirements

 10. Applicant’s Supervision and Subcontractors

 a.
 The Applicant will be solely responsible for the means, methods, techniques, sequences and procedures of construction.
-The Applicant will employ and maintain on the work site a qualified supervisor or superintendent who shall have been designated in writing by the Applicant as the Applicant’s representative at the site.
-The supervisor shall have full authority to act on behalf of the Applicant and all communications given to the supervisor shall be as binding as if given to the Applicant.
-The supervisor shall be present on the site at all times as required to perform adequate supervision and coordination of the work.
+The Applicant will employ and maintain on the work site a qualified supervisor or designated person who shall have been designated in writing by the Applicant as the Applicant’s representative at the site.
+The supervisor or designated person shall have full authority to act on behalf of the Applicant and all communications given to the supervisor shall be as binding as if given to the Applicant.
+The supervisor or designated person shall be present on the site at all times in order to perform adequate supervision and coordination of the work.

 b.
-Any Subcontractor engaged by the Applicant to install water mains, water services or appurtenances shall be approved by the District.
+Any Contractor or Subcontractor engaged by the Applicant to install water mains, water services or appurtenances shall be approved by the District.

 a.
 The manufacturers of pipe, fittings, valves, hydrants, and service tubing shall furnish a sworn statement that the inspection and all specified tests have been made and all results thereof comply with the requirement of the referenced AWWA standards.